Michael Yardy: Domestic career

 Yardy made his Sussex debut in an early-season NatWest Trophy game against Hertfordshire in May 1999.
-He played against Sri Lanka A the same year but did not play regularly in the Sussex side until the 2001 season.
-He played ten games in 2002, but only seven in total over the next two seasons, before cementing a place in the side in 2005.
+He played against Sri Lanka A the same year but did not play regularly in the Sussex team until the 2001 season.
+He played ten games in 2002, but only seven in total over the next two seasons, before cementing a place in the team in 2005.
 He enjoyed an excellent domestic summer that season, making 1,520 first-class runs at a batting average of 56.29 run an innings, with five centuries, including a career-best 257 against the touring Bangladeshis in May.
 His 257 was the highest for Sussex since 1945 at the time.
 In the one-day game, Yardy was less successful with the bat, averaging well under 20, but he achieved a career-best bowling performance of 6/27 against Warwickshire in the Totesport League.

 He was appointed as Sussex's County Captain for the 2009 season, succeeding Chris Adams.
 In his first Season as captain he led Sussex to the Twenty20 Cup and the Pro 40 titles.

 He stood down as captain for the County Championship and CB40 in July 2012 and in the Twenty20 Cup at the end of the season.